jodastephen/railmodel/CR2-Streatham-SWLondon.md

 * RAY-WAT changing to Northern (West End) at WAT in 29-32m at 8tph (+1m)
 * CR2 changing to Northern (West End) Southbound at TCR in 32-34m at 20tph (+4m)
 * CR2 changing to District at VIC in 33-35m at 20tph (+5m)
+* RAY-WAT changing to Victoria at VXH changing to District at VIC in 33-38m at 8tph (+6m)
 * RAY-WAT changing to BAL-VIC at CLJ changing to District at VIC in 36-40m at 8tph (+9m)

 From Raynes Park to Leicester Square (3m better)